Keto, paleo, IIFYM, Whole30…

 - Skin, eye, and dental health

-- Improves absorption of nutrients in your body
+- Improved absorption of nutrients in your body

 Sourcing matters.
 Ensure you're choosing a pure, raw, minimally-processed avocado oil that is certified non-GMO, like FBOMB Premium Avocado Oil.

-Vitamin E along with the Omega-3s found in avocado oil help to treat dry skin, sunburn, eczema, and even insect bites [*].
+Vitamin E, along with the Omega-3s found in avocado oil, helps treat dry skin, sunburn, eczema, and even insect bites [*].
 It’s able to penetrate deep into the skin, unlike most lotions or oils.
-It’s because of this deep absorption that the nutrients in avocado oil may even reduce the appearance of scars.[*]
+It’s because of this deep absorption that the nutrients in avocado oil may even reduce the appearance of scars [*].

-The high protein levels, amino acids, and Vitamin A and D in avocado oil help to reduce wrinkles and/or signs of aging.[*] I know, right!?
-The added vitamins help to produce collagen.
-Am I the only one that’s going to start rubbing a thin layer on my scars and wrinkles?
+Another thing: The high protein levels, amino acids, and vitamins A and D in avocado oil help reduce wrinkles and/or signs of aging [*].
+The added vitamins help produce collagen, which improves skin appearance.

-Avocado oil contains a fatty substance called lecithin which acts as a lubricant.
-When applied directly to the hair it protects the follicles from harsh climates or wind [*].
+Avocado oil contains a fatty substance called lecithin, which acts as a lubricant.
+When applied directly to the hair, it protects the follicles from harsh climates and wind damage [*].

 Avocado oil is high in the antioxidant lutein.